lombold/cln.dev/content/posts/2025-01/typed-translations-in-angular/index.md

 ```

 # My Conclusion
-It is crucial to settle on team guidelines to get good translation files.
-This is the basis to apply reasonable and automatic  checks.
-Then, creating a simple json schema which check the keys format feels like a quick-win.
-It is not as intrusive as writing translations in typescript but can lead to noticable improvements.
+To conclude, Team guidelines would be the first thing to establish in the team.
+With that we have the basis to apply reasonable and automatic checks.
+Then, creating a simple json schema which checks the key's format feels like a quick-win.
+It is not as intrusive as writing translations in TypeScript but can still lead to noticable improvements.

-If you're working on a big project with a lot of translations or you work on a customer facing application where it's important that for each used key there is a translation typing your translations could be somthing for you.
+Introducing types for translations could be beneficial, especially for projects with extensive translations or when ensuring that all keys reference a valid translation.
+This is particularly useful in customer-facing applications.

-Would you type your translations?
+Would you use TypeScript Typings for your translations?
+[Let me know](mailto:colin@cln.dev)</a>